 “Let Rome in Tiber melt, and the wide arch

 Of the ranged empire fall!”

 This example from one of Shakespeare’s most beloved plays is ironic because that is exactly what Antony has to do – give up his empire.
-However, when it comes time for him to actually give it up, he is hesitant to do so, which starts a whole bunch of trouble for the pair.
+However, when it comes time for him to actually give it up, he is hesitant to do so, which starts a great deal of trouble for the pair.